cansik/nanobind-stubgen/README.md

 ```

 It is possible to change the output path (by default it is the current directory) by specifying the parameter `--out`.
 To
-create the pyi files directly in the nanogui directory, the following command can be used (note the
+create the pyi files directly in the nanogui package directory, the following command can be used (note the
 changing python version):

 ```bash